maucejo/slydekit/src/slydekit-utils.typ

     sk-states.current-slide-title.update(title)
   }

-  // Split the body into chunks at <pause> labels and determine the total number of steps let chunks = split-at-pause(body)
+  // Split the body into chunks at <pause> labels, and determine the total number of steps let chunks = split-at-pause(body)

-  // Determine the maximum step requested by uncover/only let max-reveal-step = analyze-max-step(body)
+  // Compute the total number of steps requested by uncover/only and <pause> labels let max-reveal-step = analyze-max-step(body) let total = calc.max(chunks.len(), max-reveal-step) if steps != none {
-  let max-local-reveal-step = 1
-  for (idx, chunk) in chunks.enumerate() {
-    let local-max = analyze-local-max-step(chunk)
-    // idx is zero-based, while steps are one-based. max-local-reveal-step = calc.max(max-local-reveal-step, idx + local-max) }

-  let total = calc.max(chunks.len(), max-reveal-step, max-local-reveal-step)
-  if steps != none {
     total = calc.max(total, steps)
   }